hector-js/stub-backend/README.md

 ### _excludeBodyFields

-Whenever you need to exclude the comparation of some fields or objects from the __body_.
-You can do it adding an array of json paths  (you can exlude multiple fields or objects)
+Whenever you need to exclude the comparation of some fields (timestamps for example) or objects from the __body_ or _bodyPaths_,  You can do it adding an array of json paths  (you can exlude multiple fields or objects).

 ```json
 "_excludeBodyFields": [ "$.value1.value2[0]", "$.value3"]